xireno/discord-bot-template/README.md

 # DiscordBotTemplate

-below is the english translation for the instructions
+below is the English translation for the instructions

 A cutting-edge Discord bot that's packed with features and commands to elevate your server experience.
 With this template, you can create a bot that's tailored to your community's unique needs.
 ## Installation